 - An interpreter is paid but the day or by the hour, whereas a translator is someone who charges per word or sometimes per page basis

-- An interpreter is occasionally required to interpret both, from and into the mother tongue, such as interpreters are often needed in legal matters such as in courts, police stations, hospitals and so on.
+- An interpreter is occasionally required to interpret both, from and into the mother tongue, such as interpreters are often needed in legal matters such as in courts, police stations, hospitals, and so on.
 A translator, on the other hand, works into the mother tongue

 - The tools that are used by a translator are completely different from the ones used by an interpreter.
-Translators use computer-aided software (CAT), computers, and dictionaries for translations purposes.
+Translators use computer-aided software (CAT), computers, and dictionaries for translation purposes.
 An interpreter, on the other hand, uses a microphone and a headphone along with a notepad for taking notes.
 An interpreter also needs to have ample language information as well, helping them understand the context of the message.

 - On a certain level, a translator has more time, they can use dictionaries and sometimes not even required to translate at the moment.
 For an interpreter, the job is a bit too difficult.
-Interpretation also requires being attention, understand expressions, learning the context, being familiar with the cultural conundrums.
+Interpretation also requires being attentive, understand expressions, learning the context, being familiar with the cultural conundrums.

 If you are looking for a professional interpretation service, we at Frederick Interpreting Agency are more than happy to give you the best there is.